 2. Names that name-check an inanimate object

-We all want our kids to be unique, but naming your kid after an inanimate object, while cute for a defenseless baby who no one will make fun of, will only come back to haunt them in primary school.
+We all want our kids to be unique, but naming your kid after an inanimate object, while cute for an innocent baby who no one will make fun of, will only come back to haunt them in primary school.
 So best then to stay away from:

 (OK, I made the last two up.)